Vinh Long, Mekong Delta, 9/13

 It's easy to catch them, but not so easy to reel them in.
 I'm glad I'm not the bait.

 Once they jump and get hold of it, forget about it.
-(Pictures in upper right and below courtesy of Josh Strenger; to the right courtesy of Julia Vu)
+(Pictures in upper right and below courtesy of Josh Strenger; to the right courtesy of Ju

 Michael sacrificed himself to help everyone back on board in the rain.